tvangundy/workspace/docs/runbooks/talos/talos-vm-incus.md

 This sets the control plane IP as the endpoint for Talos API access.

-## Step 10: Bootstrap the etcd Cluster
+## Step 11: Bootstrap the etcd Cluster

-Wait for the control plane VM to finish booting (usually 1-2 minutes after Step 8), then bootstrap the etcd cluster:
+Wait for the control plane VM to finish booting (usually 1-2 minutes after Step 9: Apply Talos Configuration), then bootstrap the etcd cluster:

 ```bash
 task device:bootstrap-etc-cluster -- $CONTROL_PLANE_IP